 Bonus tantum modo sēgnior fit ubi neglegās, at malus improbior.
 (Iug.
 31.28)

-A good man merely becomes less diligent when you don't watch him, but a bad man becomes more shameless.
+man merely becomes less diligent when you don't watch him, but a bad man becomes more shameless.

 [Present General Condition]